Staging SQL Server

-To perform Microsoft SharePoint items recovery, Veeam Explorer requires a Microsoft SQL server to be used as a staging system.
+To perform Microsoft SharePoint items restore, Veeam Explorer for Microsoft SharePoint requires a Microsoft SQL server to be used as a staging system.

 Consider the following when configuring a staging SQL server:

-- If a SQL server belongs to an untrusted domain, connection will not be possible.
+- If the SQL server belongs to an untrusted domain, connection will not be possible.

-- If a SQL server belongs to a trusted domain, only the SQL Server authentication method is available.
+- If the SQL server belongs to a trusted domain, only the SQL Server authentication method is available.

-- If both a SQL server and the machine running Veeam Explorer belong to the same domain, then both Windows and SQL Server authentication methods are possible.
+- If both the SQL server and the machine running Veeam Explorer for Microsoft SharePoint belong to the same domain, then both Windows and SQL Server authentication methods are possible.

 To use Windows authentication, make sure to configure the following delegation settings: